 Consolidated Utility District shall meet all regulations set forth by the United States Environmental Protection Agency and the Tennessee Department of Environment and Conservation.
-If you have any questions about this report or treatment/testing procedures contact Chris Forte (Treatment Plant Manager) at (615) 895-4296.
+If you have any questions about this report or treatment/testing procedures contact Chris Forte (Director of Water Resources) at (615) 895-4296.